elatov/elatov.github.io/_posts/2014-05-05-openvas-centos.md

     wget -q -O - http://www.atomicorp.com/installers/atomic | sudo sh

-Get the installer first to see what it does (for those who don&#8217;t just want to run an unknown script from the web).
+Get the installer first to see what it does (for those who don't just want to run an unknown script from the web).
 When I was installing **ossec** (check out the post on that <a href="http://virtuallyhyper.com/2014/04/ossec-freebsd/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2014/04/ossec-freebsd/']);">here</a>), I ended up doing that (so I already that had YUM repository enabled).
 Then to install the software, run the following:

     elatov@ccl:~$sudo yum install openvas